 · October 27 marked the 20th anniversary of the opening of the Seagulls Nest gaming venue;

-· Ethel (Melba) Maloney passed away in late April.
+· Ethel (Melba) Maloney passed away on ANZAC Day aged 88.
 Melba was a life member and her family claimed that she saw every Williamstown game for more than 50 years.
 Her father and uncles all played for Williamstown;

 · Former senior player Ben Kelly tragically passed away at the age of 35 in June.
 From Heyfield, he played 13 senior games from 2001-2003, and was co-captain of the 2002 and 2003 reserves premiership teams, and received the Fred Hill Memorial Trophy for best-on-ground in the 2003 triumph;

 · 10-year Gulls coterie member 61 year-old Henry Ismailiw also passed away in June;

 · Captain-coach of 1952-53, Billy Williams, passed away in July.
 He played 41 games and kicked 89 goals for the Seagulls and ran several different hotels in the ‘Town for many years after he finished playing.
 He was the father of life member, Rod Williams; and

 Former vice-president from 1960-73 & life member Kevyn Holdsworth passed away in November.
 The son of George Holdsworth, also a long-term vice-president and life member of the Club, Kevyn was involved with Williamstown from the early 1960’s until the early 1980’s and was a founding member of the Gulls coterie group.

 Delisted St. Kilda forward, Arryn Siposs, was the star signing for 2016

 Trevor Monti finished up as President in April after 17 years in the job & was succeeded by board member, Fred Hall